Instant Runoff Voting and the Reinforcement Paradox: Discussion

 \subsection{Comparison to Previous Reinforcement Paradox Results}

 As mentioned in the Introduction, we are aware of only two previous papers \cite{CMMS10,PT14} which estimate the probability with which an election demonstrates a reinforcement paradox.
 Our work differs from theirs in several significant ways.
-Most importantly, in most cases, the analysis in these earlier papers was based on simulating two separate elections, checking whether the elections had the same winner, and then indicating a reinforcement paradox had occurred if the winner obtained from the combined election was different from the winner in the two generated elections.
-That is, the authors did not start with one election and look for a partition of the ballots as we do here.
-As Plassmann and Tideman state in \cite{PT14}, ``We determine the frequencies of the reinforcement paradox by sampling ballots for two separate elections, which we then combine to determine whether the paradox occurred for any voting rule.
-In contrast, we determine the frequencies of all other paradoxes from a single sample of ballots.''
-Plassmann and Tideman perhaps made this choice from convenience, as they later state, ``There is no obvious way in which to divide the ballots from a single election into two distinct sets that would yield the appropriate distribution of rankings in the two new sets and would permit us to examine reinforcement.''
-We have contributed to their work by providing such a way to divide the ballots in the 3-candidate case in Propositions \ref{complete_cond} and \ref{partial_cond}.
-Courtin et al. \cite{CMMS10} generally take a similar approach, simulating two ballot sets and then combining them.
+Most importantly, in most cases the analysis in these earlier papers was based on simulating two separate elections, checking whether the elections had the same winner, and then indicating a reinforcement paradox had occurred if the winner obtained from the combined election was different from the winner in the two generated elections.
+That is, the authors did not start with one election and look for a partition of the ballots as we do.
+As Plassmann and Tideman state in \cite{PT14}, ``\emph{We determine the frequencies of the reinforcement paradox by sampling ballots for two separate elections, which we then combine to determine whether the paradox occurred for any voting rule.
+In contrast, we determine the frequencies of all other paradoxes from a single sample of ballots.}'' Plassmann and Tideman do not try to decompose one set of ballots into a partition as we do, stating ``\emph{There is no obvious way in which to divide the ballots from a single election into two distinct sets that would yield the appropriate distribution of rankings in the two new sets and would permit us to examine reinforcement.}'' Courtin et al. \cite{CMMS10} generally take a similar approach, simulating two ballot sets and then combining them.
+We have contributed to the investigation of this paradox by identifying a method in the 3-candidate case, through Propositions \ref{complete_cond} and \ref{partial_cond}, to determine if such a division is possible, without having to separately test each possible partition of a ballot set into two sub-elections.
 We feel our approach is equally valid since we are interested in the ``paradoxical harm'' felt by a candidate (and perhaps their supporters) in an election exhibiting the paradox: if there exists a partition of the electorate such that one of the losing candidates can point to each sub-electorate and claim victory, that candidate can reasonably claim some sort of harm when they ultimately lose the overall election.

 A second way our work differs from previous studies is that we use a much larger set of theoretical models as well as empirical data to conduct our analysis.
 Neither of the previous papers uses any real-world ranked-choice ballot data.\footnote{The paper by Courtin et al. does have a section where they apply their results to parliamentary (or House) elections in France, Germany, and the United States, but the authors do not have access to candidate preference rankings.} Our use of multiple spatial models, multiple Dirichlet models, and a large dataset of real-world elections (combined with nonparametric bootstrapping analysis) greatly expands previous work.